Back To Search Results

 Evoking Change Talk

 Change talk is a consciously directed strategy in motivational interviewing to resolve ambivalence and promote behavioral change.[35]
 Sustain talk is speech that favors the status quo.
 Evoking change talk helps to shape the patient's statements toward behavioral change.
 Some examples include focusing on the disadvantages of the status quo, recognizing the advantages of change, and expressing optimism about change.
 Methods for evoking change talk include asking open-ended, provoking questions or extreme questions, such as "What concerns you about your current situation?" or "What is the best case scenario if you change your behavior?".
-In addition, using a Likert scale can help determine patients' confidence to change and their view on their likelihood of success.
+In addition, using a Likert scale can help determine patients' confidence in change and their view on their likelihood of success.
 For example, "How important is it for you to lose weight?" or "On a scale from zero to ten, how likely is it that you will be successful in losing weight?".
 Finally, the practitioner must emphasize and review the patient's change statements while providing assurance and hope.

 OARS (Open-ended Questions, Affirmations, Reflections, and Summaries) is a communication technique that aids the practitioner in evoking change talk.